top of page

 2023 : [ UNICEF ESARO ] : Research on the impact of climate change on child marriage, FGM, and teenage pregnancy

 Child Frontiers is conducting a study in Eastern and Southern Africa, to better understand how to mitigate the risks of climate change and other structural threats to children’s well-being and identify interventions that have, or could have, the most beneficial impact.
-This research builds on the study recently conducted by Child Frontiers in Kenya and will be carried out in two additional countries in ESAR.
+This research builds on the study recently conducted by Child Frontiers in Kenya, and will now be expanded to Madagascar and Ethiopia.
 This qualitative study on the impact of climate change on children's wellbeing will help to address existing knowledge gaps and have important implications for a wide range of actors across different sectors.
 It is also an opportunity to complement past and emerging quantitative data and provide the child protection sector and other relevant sectors with a wider evidence base to develop more effective prevention and response interventions, ones that resonate with communities and are perceived as appropriate and fit to context.
 Its findings will have direct relevance not only for policy and decision makers, government and non-government service providers, but also for how agencies and others who seek to support children and families can potentially (re)frame their work in relation to climate change mitigation and other impacts of the polycrisis.

 2023 : [ Anti-Slavery International ] : Child Participation